Thirty-six percent of Americans are obese, so it’s common for people to wonder how much weight can you lose on keto in 7, 30, or even 90 days.

 Many people shed pounds quickly in the initial stages of the keto diet due to water loss.
 Ketogenic diets tend to work that way because each gram of glycogen in the body is bound to at least 3 grams of water.
 As the glycogen gets used up, the body also dispels the water.

-If you stay consistent with your keto diet and remain in a calorie deficit, you may be able to lose 10 pounds or more in the first month.
+If you stay consistent and remain in a calorie deficit, you may be able to lose 10 pounds or more in the first month of keto.

 If you stick to your clean ketogenic diet, especially if you pair it with some exercise, your anticipated weight loss is about 25 pounds within three months.
 Of course, that number can vary based on your body type, genetics, caloric restrictions, and more.